A Simple and Computationally Trivial Estimator for Grouped Fixed Effects Models: Large-sample properties

+Hence, groups are well separated under strong factor assumptions.
+However, if the time trend of a given group is a homothety of another, the strong factor assumption fails but the two groups will be well-separated as long as the homothety is not the identity.
+Similarly,

-\end{itemize} \end{hyp} Assumption~\ref{as:prelim_rate} requires $\widehat \beta^1$ to be consistent for $\beta^0$ at a rate bounded by $r_{NT}$.
-This rate can be slow.
-Examples of computationally simple estimators satisfying this condition are given in Sections~\ref{sec:prelim_con_est} and \ref{sec:nuc_norm_cond}.
-Assumption~\ref{as:tuning_param} allows $T$ to grow considerably more slowly than $N$ (when $\nu\gg1$).
-It requires that the tuning parameter decreases to zero, but not too fast, at a rate bounded below by $T^{-1/2}$ and strictly slower than $r_{NT}$.
-I use probability limit because I allow $c_{NT}$ to be data-driven and hence random.
-Assumptions \ref{as:sup_norm_consI}(a)-(b) and \ref{as:sup_norm_consI}(d) collect standard moment, tail, and dependence conditions.
-They do not impose homoscedasticity but only require uniform bounds on the unconditional variances.
-Assumption \ref{as:sup_norm_consI}(c) requires groups to be well-separated.
-Assumprion~\ref{as:sup_norm_consI}(d) rules out cross-sectional correlation in the error term.
-Assumption~\ref{as:sup_norm_consI}(e) allows for asymptotically negligible groups but requires that each group has at least two members with probability approaching one.
-Assumption~\ref{as:sup_norm_consI}(f) is a slight reinforcement of \cite{BM2015}'s Assumption 2(e).
-It holds if covariates have bounded support or if they satisfy dependence and tail conditions similar to $v_{it}$.
-All results below are understood up to group relabeling. \begin{prop}[Sup-Norm Classification Consistency] Let Assumptions~\ref{as:prelim_rate}-\ref{as:sup_norm_consI} hold.
+Hence, Assumption~\ref{as:sup_norm_cons}\ref{as:sup_norm_cons_e} is weaker than the strong factor assumption.} Assumption~\ref{as:sup_norm_cons}\ref{as:sup_norm_cons_d} rules out cross-sectional correlation in the error term.
+Assumption~\ref{as:sup_norm_cons}\ref{as:sup_norm_cons_e} allows for asymptotically negligible groups, but requires that each group contains at least two members with probability approaching one.
+Assumption~\ref{as:sup_norm_cons}\ref{as:sup_norm_cons_f} is \cite{BM2015}'s Assumption 2(e).
+It holds if covariates have bounded support or satisfy dependence and tail conditions similar to those of $v_{it}$.
+All results below are understood up to group relabelling. \begin{prop}[Sup-Norm Classification Consistency] Let Assumptions~\ref{as:prelim_rate}--\ref{as:sup_norm_cons} hold.
 Then, as $N$ and $T$ tend to infinity,

 and

 \end{prop}